Brandon-Kee/HydroBud/README.md

 4. Click `Load Unpacked` and select the extension's folder

-5. Set your hydration goal, choose your plant, and you’re all set!
+5. Set your hydration goal, choose your plant, and water away!

 ---
 ## 🛠️ Built With